saveri-surangalikar/ai-recruitment-fairness-analysis/README.md

 # AI Recruitment Fairness — UK Job Market

-MSc Dissertation: A mixed-methods investigation into bias and fairness in AI-powered recruitment systems, focusing on international graduates in the UK labour market.
+ A mixed-methods investigation into bias and fairness in AI-powered recruitment systems, focusing on international graduates in the UK labour market.